Waking to Wonder

 Through Her Eyes

-When my daughter Elizabeth was a baby, my wife Kristy and I would take her on walks around our suburban neighborhood.
-It was July — the trees formed a dense cathedral of green.
+When my daughter Elizabeth was a baby, my wife Kristy and I used to take her for walks around our suburban neighborhood.

-Lying flat in her stroller, little Elizabeth’s green eyes scanned the sky, absorbing every color and shape in the branches and leaves of the trees towering above her.
+Lying flat in her stroller, Elizabeth’s green eyes tracked the canopy, taking in the colors and shapes etched in the branches overhead.

-Her curiosity lifted my gaze and made me wonder what she could see that I no longer see.
+Her curiosity lifted my gaze and made me wonder what she could see that I no longer saw.

-That same nudge to look up returned — I stopped to give thanks.
+This week, that same nudge to look up had returned — I stopped to give thanks.

 Small Thorn, Greater Grace